Test-Account666/LethalCompany-AutomaticSignals/AutomaticSignals/README.md

 - Teleport you, if you spin or shake your camera<br>
 - Open blast doors for you<br>
 - Deactivate turrets that suppose a threat<br>
+- Teleport you when you're being eaten by a giant<br>

 Don't worry.
 These features are somewhat balanced.<br>